CocoaPods/feeds.cocoapods.org/README.md

-# RSS and Twitter updates for new Pods
+# RSS and Twitter notifications for new Pods
 [![Build Status](https://secure.travis-ci.org/CocoaPods/feeds.cocoapods.org.png)](http://travis-ci.org/CocoaPods/feeds.cocoapods.org)

 This application creates and updates an RSS feed containing the